debalin/multiplayer-game-engine/docs/README_v2.md

     3. There should be two run configurations - one for the server and one for the client.
 Run the "Server" first and then the "Client".
 The shortcut for running programs in IntelliJ is `Alt + Shift + F10`.
     4. If you don't find the run configurations, make two yourself.
 For the sever, give a command line argument of `s` and for the client, give a command line argument of `c` (without the quotes).

 When you run the server, you should see a small square which you can control using `A`, `D` and `SPACEBAR`.
-You will also see some rectangles (stairs) coming from the top which you can jump on and jump from there to other stairs.
-When you start the client(s), you will see the same stairs (color and position) coming on their screen as well.
+You will also see some rectangles (fallingStairs) coming from the top which you can jump on and jump from there to other fallingStairs.
+When you start the client(s), you will see the same fallingStairs (color and position) coming on their screen as well.
  These are sent from the server.
 On the client screen, you can move the client square around and play the game as usual, as if the rectangles were generated from the client side.
 On the server side, you can see the clients' squares and how they are playing the game.
 This data is sent from the client(s) to the server.
 Note that the transfer is a little sluggish, and this is most apparent on the server screen.
   This is a known issue and I have not put in any effort to optimize it for this homework.